 three persons appointed by the Party Category representing the Small Supplier Parties;

-three persons appointed by the Party Categories representing Electricity Network Parties and the Gas Network Parties collectively; and
+three persons appointed by the Party Categories representing the Electricity Network Parties and the Gas Network Parties collectively; and

 three persons appointed by the Party Category representing the Other SEC Parties.

-Each Voting Group, Party Category or Party Categories (as applicable) referred to in each sub-section of Section D8.4 shall nominate its appointee(s) to serve as Change Board Member(s) to the Secretariat.
-Each Change Board Member shall serve for a term of one year, and shall be capable of being reappointed at the end of that term.
+Each Voting Group, Party Category or Party Categories (as applicable) referred to in each sub-section of Section D7.4 shall nominate its appointee(s) to serve as Change Board Member(s) to the Secretariat.
+Each Change Board Member shall serve for a term of two years and shall be capable of being reappointed at the end of that term.
 The relevant Voting Group, Party Category or Party Categories may (on notice to the Secretariat) establish a rota whereby more than one person shares the office of Change Board Member.

-It shall be for the Parties within the relevant Party Category or Party Categories (as applicable) referred to in each sub-section of Section D8.4 to determine how they agree between themselves on the identity of each person to be appointed as a Change Board Member on their behalf.
-In the event that the Parties within such Party Category or Party Categories cannot so agree, the Secretariat shall seek the preference of the Parties within the relevant Party Category or Party Categories (as applicable) and the person preferred by the majority of those Parties that express a preference (on a one-vote-per- Party basis) shall be appointed as a Change Board Member.
-In the absence of a majority preference the relevant Change Board Member position shall remain unfilled.
+It shall be for the Parties within the relevant Party Category or Party Categories (as applicable) referred to in each sub-section of Section D7.4 to determine how they agree between themselves on the identity of each person to be appointed as a Change Board Member on their behalf.
+In the event that the Parties within such Party Category or Party Categories cannot so agree, the Secretariat shall seek the preference of the Parties within the relevant Party Category or Party Categories (as applicable) and the person preferred by the majority of those Parties that express a preference (on a one-vote-per-Voting Group basis) shall be appointed as a Change Board Member.
+In the absence of a majority preference, the Secretariat shall determine the Elected Member by drawing lots, to be witnessed by the Change Board chair.

 The Panel shall only be entitled to remove a Change Board Member from office where such Change Board Member is repeatedly absent from meetings to an extent that frustrates the proceedings of the Change Board.
-The Voting Group by which a Change Board Member was appointed pursuant to Section D8.4(b) shall be entitled to remove that Change Board Member by notice in writing to the Secretariat.
-The Party Category or Party Categories (as applicable) referred to in each other sub-section of Section D8.4 shall be entitled to remove the Change Board Member appointed by them from office by notice in writing to the Secretariat; provided that the majority of the Parties within the relevant Party Category or Party Categories (as applicable) must approve such removal.
+The Voting Group by which a Change Board Member was appointed pursuant to Section D7.4(b) shall be entitled to remove that Change Board Member by notice in writing to the Secretariat.
+The Party Category or Party Categories (as applicable) referred to in each other sub-section of Section D7.4 shall be entitled to remove the Change Board Member appointed by them from office by notice in writing to the Secretariat; provided that the majority of the Parties within the relevant Party Category or Party Categories (as applicable) must approve such removal.